danielaparker/jsoncons/doc/md/Classes/json.md

                    JsonTraits = json_traits<char>,
                    Allocator = std::allocator<char>> json
 ```
 The `json` class is an instantiation of the `basic_json` class template that uses `char` as the character type.
-The supplied `JsonTraits` template parameter keeps object members in alphabetically sorted order.
-If you prefer to retain the original insertion order, use [ojson](ojson) instead.
+The order of an object's name/value pairs is not preserved, they are sorted alphabetically by name.
+If you want to preserve the original insertion order, use [ojson](ojson) instead.

 The `jsoncons` library will always rebind the supplied allocator from the template parameter to internal data structures.